the-butterfly-effect/tbe/index.md

 ## Download

-We are working on getting packages for major Linux-distributions as well as a Windows-installer.
+We are working on getting packages for major Linux-distributions as well as a Windows-installer and maybe even a MacOSX package.

 | Operating System       | MD5SUM | Download |
 |:-----------------------|:------:|:--------:|